milkdroplet/milkdroplet.github.io/_posts/2018-01-09-thoughts-on-making-your-first-game.md

 Are there any hints to creating a creative game?
 Nope.
 Not from me.
 That's the whole point of the creative process.
 Whatever you can dream of, just make it a reality.
 I believe you can do it. 😉

 # Passion and aspiration #
 To have a dream and direction of where you want to go or where you want to be is rare.
-But if you do share these sentiments with the rest of us, I'd like to welcome to into our cuddly and supportive family.
+But if you do share these sentiments with the rest of us, I'd like to welcome you into our cuddly and supportive family.
 You must have stories to tell that led you to have such aspirations to make a game and I'd like to hear that.
 I think this is the best form of motivation.
 One that is intrinsic in nature.
-It also means that you'll be a developer that is very caring of your game and the players of the game.
-Heck, maybe if you are someone with such passion for making games, then when you're reading this, you probably already have a few released games to be proud of.
+It also means that you'll be a developer that is very caring of your game and the players that play it.
+Heck, maybe if you are someone with so much passion for making games, then when you're reading this, you probably already have a few released games to be proud of.

 There is nothing that can stop you from making the game that you've been dreaming of making ever since you were in diapers.
 Well other than funding, nothing else really.
 But that is a very real problem and something you can't ignore.
 I believe a lot of game developers come to that realization when they are very passionate about making games.
 So here's a generic storyline of the conventional game developer.
 When they were a child, they